tidev/appcd-plugin-webpack/migration.md

 Modules are searched for inside the `node_modules` folder in your project.

-To support the non-spec behavior of the Titanium `require` implementation to look for modules in the app root directory as well, the following folders will also be searched to maintain backwards compaibility:
+To support the non-spec behavior of the Titanium `require` implementation, which looks for modules in the app root directory as well, the following folders will also be searched to maintain backwards compaibility:

 - Classic: `src`
 - Alloy: `app/lib` and `app/vendor`